 M+ Museum’s first design exhibition, ‘Shifting Objectives: Design from the M+ Collection’, explores the various concepts and frameworks that have shaped and broadened our understanding of design.
 This exhibition features dozens of key objects and works, from mid-twentieth century Japanese furniture to products from Hong Kong’s manufacturing era.

-Commissioned to design the identity, event graphics, signage and printed collateral for this exhibition, we have created the exhibition’s identity as a ‘ghost’, formed by using Kuramato Shiro’s Oba-Q Lamp in conjunction with the first version of Emoji, both of which are exhibits from the show.
-These two entities were specifically juxtaposed against each other as their contrasting forms have both influenced the way we have come to understand design; yet simultaneously, both visually compliment each other to create a recognisable visual of a ‘ghost’.
+Commissioned to design the identity, event graphics, signage, and printed collateral for this exhibition, we created a ‘ghost’ visual identity, formed by Kuramato Shiro’s Oba-Q Lamp in conjunction with the first version of Emoji—both exhibits from the show.
+These two entities were specifically juxtaposed against each other as their contrasting forms have both influenced the way we have come to understand design.
+Simultaneously, both visually compliment each other in creating a recognisable ‘ghost’ visual.
 This stark visual shifts the way in which we perceive conventional forms and accentuates the notion of ‘Shifting Objectives’.